The King's Academy (West Palm Beach, Florida): Theatre Arts

 In April 2013, the school's students performed the world premiere of Disney's The Hunchback of Notre Dame (an English adaptation of the German-language musical Der Glöckner von Notre Dame).
 This performance was made in collaboration with Walt Disney Executive Studios.
 After viewing the performance, Disney executive Brian Turwilliger commented, "The story was so beautifully crafted and displayed in new and fresh ways."
 He explained that Disney will now offer The Hunchback of Notre Dame to be performed at other schools and amateur theaters, as it did with Beauty and the Beast after another Disney-The King's Academy collaboration in 2000 resulted in the world amateur stage premiere of the musical.

 In 2015, the school's production of The Sound of Music was featured on an episode of ABC News' 20/20.
 The school's production of Jekyll & Hyde earned a 2016 top high school musical theatre program award from the American High School Theatre Festival and an invitation to perform Les Misérables at the 2017 Fringe Festival in London, England and Edinburgh, Scotland.
 In 2017, the school earned a second top theatre program award for its productions of "Les Miserables" and "Funny Girl."
 In 2018, the school premiered the nation's first high school production of Disney's Newsies (the musical).
+In 2023 and 2024, the school's conservatory students performed the global school and world amateur premieres of Sight & Sound Theatres' Ruth and Joseph musicals.

 Other recent stage productions have included:

 Instrumental Arts

-The King's Academy offers instrumental classes for elementary students starting with beginning band in 5th grade and intermediate band in 6th grade.
-Secondary students may choose to continue their studies in the school's concert and symphonic bands.
-The King's Academy also offers classes in woodwinds, percussion and strings.
+The King's Academy offers instrumental classes for students starting with beginning band in 5th grade and intermediate band in 6th grade.
+Secondary students may choose to continue their studies in the school's concert and symphonic bands and symphony orchestra.
+The King's Academy also offers classes in jazz performance, woodwinds, percussion and strings.

+TKA Jazz Ensemble

+In 2024, the TKA Jazz Ensemble became the first high school group to perform onstage at New York City's renowned 54 Below Supper Club.
+At its annual Night of Jazz performances, the Ensemble has also performed with notable musical guests including drummer Duffy Jackson (2018), trumpeter Wayne Bergeron (2022), trombonist Wycliffe Gordon (2023), The Voice's Wendy Moten (2024), Broadway star Jeremy Jordan (2024), flautist Nestor Torres (2025), and jazz vocalist Nicole Henry (2025).
+The TKA Jazz Ensemble is under the direction of Wes Lowe and Mickey Smith Jr., a 2020 Grammy Award winner.

 The King's Regiment

-The school's marching and parade band, The King's Regiment (formerly known as the Marching Lions) is a 3-time state runner-up (2008, 2010 and 2012) in Class A at the Florida Marching Band Championships.
+The school's marching and parade band, The King's Regiment (formerly known as the Marching Lions) was a 3-time state runner-up (2008, 2010 and 2012) in Class A at the Florida Marching Band Championships.
 In 2013, the Marching Lions finished 10th in the nation (Class A) at the Bands of America's Grand National Championships, held at Indianapolis' Lucas Oil Stadium.

-Recent performances by The King's Regiment have included:
+In the mid-2010s, the band began performing solely as a parade band.

-Prior performances by the Marching Lions included:
+Past performances by the Marching Lions included: